 - High Option Retail: You may purchase up to a 30-day supply with unlimited refills or covered drugs or supplies through the Medco Health system available at most pharmacies.
-Call toll-free 1-800/283-3478 to locate a Plan network pharmacy in your area.

-- Standard Option Retail: You may only obtain a 30-day supply and one refill at a Plan network pharmacy.
-Call 1-800/283-3478 to locate a network pharmacy in your area.

-- High Option and Standard Option Mail Order: You may purchase up to a 90-day supply of covered drugs or supplies through the mail order program.
+Call toll-free 1-800/283-3478 to locate a Plan network pharmacy in your area. - Standard Option Retail: You may only obtain a 30-day supply and one refill at a Plan network pharmacy.
+This limit does not apply to medications not available through the mail order program.
+Call 1-800/283-3478 to locate a network pharmacy in your area. - High Option and Standard Option Mail Order: You may purchase up to a 90-day supply of covered drugs or supplies through the mail order program.
 You order your prescription or refill by mail from Medco By Mail.
 Medco By Mail will fill your precription.